-Euonymus Greenspire Shrubs are an evergreen shrub with glossy, green leaves.
+Euonymus Green Spire Shrubs are evergreen shrubs with glossy, green leaves.
 When planted closely together, it creates a dense, narrow hedge perfect for privacy screens.
 It requires very little pruning to maintain its formal shape.
 It's a narrow evergreen perfect for smaller gardens.

 Out of stock

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.